overturetool/dev-tutorials/README.md

 Overture Developers.
 These projects support the Overture developer guides and are not meant to be used on their own.

-To use these projects, checkout the repository and build the projects with `mvn install`.
-You will get test failures when building but that's intentional.
+To use these projects, clone this repository and build the projects by typing `mvn install` from the repository root.
+You will get test failures when building but that's intentional and will not cause the build to fail.

+Once the projects have been built, they can be imported as Maven projects in Eclipse.

 ## More Information